 If you or a loved one has been wrongfully accused or arrested for violent crimes in the home between family member in the Arizona area, the Peoria domestic violence attorneys at Stewart Law Group can help.
-Learn more about types of domestic violence cases we take here.
+Learn more about types of domestic violence cases we take here by contacting us today.

 Legal Help for Domestic Violence Charges in Peoria, Arizona

 Facing charges of domestic violence has a heavy and often stigmatized impact on an individual.
 The relationship the accused has with the accuser affects the severity of the crime, as does the type of crime.
 Unfortunately, not all domestic violence accusations are what they seem.
 Sometimes the violence did not occur at all, or the events described by the accuser are not accurate.
 Even if the events did occur as described, sometimes the court charges the individual beyond what is legally just.

 Not only do these charges affect a person’s freedom and criminal record, they may also affect where he or she can go and when he or she can see loved ones.
 These rules are in place to protect people, and often they do just that.
 However, someone wrongfully charged with domestic violence suffers a devastating, unjust impact on his or her life.

 If you or a loved one faces charges of domestic violence or assault, seek a criminal defense lawyer in Peoria you can count on.
 The attorneys at Stewart Law Group are here to help.

 Why Should You Choose Stewart Law Group for Domestic Violence Criminal Defense?